About

 He then was Chief Counsel for the New York office of NASD (now FINRA), which regulates the brokerage industry, heading enforcement for the region.
 Business Week called him a “no-nonsense regulator.”
 After that he worked as an in-house counsel and executive in the industry, leading the development of cutting-edge compliance systems.

-After repeatedly making his mark as anti-fraud attorney, Dave determined to pursue his decades-long interest in professionally communicating the libertarian viewpoint.
-He has always been a friend of the underdog, and believes that the greatest threat to individuals throughout the world is government oppression.
+After repeatedly making his mark as an anti-fraud attorney, Dave determined to pursue his decades-long interest in communicating the libertarian viewpoint.
+He has always been a friend of the underdog and believes government oppression is the greatest threat to individuals throughout the world.
+Wise investors can avoid Wall Street, using no-load index funds.
+But people cannot avoid government; the relationship is involuntary and implicitly illegitimate.

 Personal

-Dave spent his first years in upstate New York and then several years in Oklahoma, where he enjoyed being a young cowboy.
-After that, his family settled in tamer Framingham, Massachusetts, outside of Boston.
-Because of his parents’ work, Dave had the benefit of enjoying the natural environment and meeting people from all over the country and the world.
-He also traveled to Europe and Japan on trips, and later led a trip to Japan.
+Dave spent his first years in upstate New York and then several years in Oklahoma.
+After that, his family settled in Framingham, Massachusetts, outside of Boston.
+Because of his parents’ work, Dave had the benefit of enjoying the natural environment and meeting people from all over the world.
+He also traveled to Europe and Japan on YMCA trips and later led a trip to Japan.

 Dave earned his B.A. in Environmental Science from Hampshire College in Amherst, Massachusetts, and his J.D. from Boston University School of Law.
-He has lived in Boston, New York City, and Connecticut, and currently lives in Cambridge, Massachusetts.
+He currently lives in Connecticut.